dex4er/tf/README.md

 `terraform show` is used when the command is run without arguments and `terraform state show` when arguments are used.

 The command accepts multiple arguments.
+If argument misses quotes inside square brackets then they will be added.

 ### `tf taint`

 The same as `terraform taint` and it accepts multiple arguments.
+If argument misses quotes inside square brackets then they will be added.

 ### `tf untaint`

 The same as `terraform untaint` and it accepts multiple arguments.
+If argument misses quotes inside square brackets then they will be added.

 ### License